opencv/opencv/modules/optim/doc/downhill_simplex_method.rst

 .. ocv:function:: double optim::DownhillSolver::minimize(InputOutputArray x)

     :param x: The initial point, that will become a centroid of an initial simplex.
 After the algorithm will terminate, it will be setted to the point where the algorithm stops, the point of possible minimum.

     :return: The value of a function at the point found.

-Explain parameters.

 optim::createDownhillSolver
 ------------------------------------